 For full-time self-employed illustrators, the tax rules are a little different.
 You will need to pay the following tax each tax year.
 To do this, you will file a tax return:

-You’re allowed to earn up to £11,908 per tax year without being liable for National Insurance.
-This threshold is going up to £12,570 in April 2023.
-When it comes to Income Tax, you can earn up to £12,570 tax-free.
+You’re allowed to earn up to £12,570 per tax year without being liable for National Insurance as of April 2023.
+When it comes to Income Tax, you can also earn up to £12,570 tax-free.

 |Up to £12,570||0%||Personal allowance|